 While there is flash on the camera, it isn’t strong enough to capture a sweeping landscapes or something far away.
 Your subject needs to be between 4 – 10 ft away for the flash to work properly.

-Using a flash with a disposable camera is not always recommended.
-In some settings, a flash will do more harm than good.
+In most cases, I recommend using the flash on your disposable camera.
+For example, indoors with the subject at a distance of, or a little past, 4 ft.
+However, using a flash with a disposable or single-use camera is not always necessary in some environments because a flash will do more harm than good.
 In brightly lit settings like outside in bright sunlight, the flash is not useful.
-If your subject is backlit (or standing with the light behind them so their front is in shadow), a flash is also not useful because it isn’t strong enough to get the entire person.
-For this to work, you would need to be closer to them.
-For most cameras, they suggest between 4 – 10 feet.
+If your subject is backlit (or standing with the light behind them so their front is in shadow), a flash is also not useful because it isn’t strong enough light the entire person.
+For this to work, most single-use cameras suggest between 4 – 10 feet.

-For some cameras, if you decide you don’t want to use the flash after you have charged it, which can be done by pressing the button the front or sliding a button if you will have to discharge the flash.
+If you decide to not use the flash after it is charged, you can discharge the flash by pressing the button the front or sliding a button, depending on the model.

 How To Clean Your Disposable Camera Lens

-Camera lens get dirty from exposure to the elements on the trail, and they get greasy from fingertips accidentally touching them.
-Periodically, it’s going to necessary to clean your lens if you want good, clear pictures.
+Camera lens get dirty from exposure to the being used like dirt, dust, and the lenses get smudges from greasy fingerprints.
+Periodically, it’s going to be necessary to clean your lens if you want good, clear pictures.

-To clean a camera lens is not complicated, but it does require a soft touch.
-The lens can easily be scratched during cleaning, especially if it has been exposed to dust and sand.
+Cleaning a camera lens is not complicated, but it does require a soft touch.
+The cheap, plastic lens can easily be scratched during cleaning, especially if it has been exposed to dust and sand.
+One thing to keep in mind when cleaning a disposable or single-use film camera is never to use a t-shirt material to clean the lens since it will scratch the plastic lens of the camera.

-- Carefully wipe the lens to remove grease and fingerprints.
+- Carefully wipe the lens with a soft cloth (like this handy one) to dry the lens and remove smudges and fingerprints

 How To Use Kodak Or Fujifilm Disposable Cameras